CharuSharma13/system-design/lld/Solid Principles/README.md

 Solution: Instead, you create separate types: one for products with prices, and one for products without prices.
 This way, anything that needs a price only works with priced products, and FreeProduct is never put into places where it doesn’t belong.

 ✅ I - Interface Segregation Principle (ISP)
 Definition: Clients should not be forced to depend on methods they do not use.
+Split large interfaces into smaller, specific ones.
 Problem: If Product interface had getPrice(), FreeProduct would be forced to implement it unnecessarily.
 Solution: You split Product and PricedProduct, so FreeProduct only depends on getId() and getName(), and NormalProduct adds getPrice().